 - Resorption: dentists are not entirely sure why resorption occurs.
 It can be related to dental trauma or excessive stress on the teeth.
 Resorption causes the tooth to dissolve, beginning from the inside of the tooth and moving outwards.
 This can invade the pulp, leading to the need for root canal treatment.

 - Repeated dental procedures: procedures that involve a lot of dental drilling, carried out on the same tooth multiple times, can cause the pulp of that tooth to become irritated and inflamed.

 Removing the infected or damaged pulp from a tooth will allow the tooth to function as it should.
 If you do not get root canal treatment when you have an infected tooth, the only other option is to remove the tooth.
 However, once you have extracted a tooth, you will have to replace it with a dental restoration to prevent further oral health problems such as shifting teeth and jawbone deterioration.
 It is always in your best interest to keep your natural teeth in your mouth for as long as possible.

 If you have a chronic toothache or unexplained oral swelling, it is vital that you visit Gaetz Dental for a checkup.
-These may be symptoms of an infected tooth and should be addressed right away to give you the best chance at saving your tooth.
+These could be signs of an infected tooth, and it is better to address them immediately to preserve your teeth.
 Please do not hesitate to contact our team and book an appointment today!